What is Cost Control?

 Cost Control can be defined as a tool that is used by the management of an organization in regulating and controlling the functioning of a manufacturing concern by limiting the costs within a planned level and it involves a series of activities that begins with the preparation of a budget, evaluation of the actual performance and ends with implementing the necessary actions that are required in rectifying discrepancies if any.

-The management uses of these technologies for the purpose of producing a product at the lowest possible cost by identifying and eliminating any sort of unnecessary costs and yield more profits.
-In other words, the purpose of this is to prevent cost waste from taking place and execute business operations within the pre-determined cost standards.
+The management uses these technologies to produce a product at the lowest possible cost by identifying and eliminating any sort of unnecessary costs and yield more profits.
+In other words, the use of this is to prevent cost waste from taking place and execute business operations within the pre-determined cost standards.

 - The mechanism of cost control can not be exercised if the costs reported are not prepared and presented on time.

-- Adequate and proper delegation of authority is important for effective control.
+- Adequate and proper delegation of authority is essential for effective control.

-- Deciding responsibility centers is highly important in the case of an effective control system.
+- Deciding responsibility centers is highly crucial in the case of an effective control system.

-- The relevance of costs that are controllable in nature is also an important characteristic of an effective cost control system.
+- The relevance of costs that are controllable in nature is also a vital characteristic of an effective cost control system.